-When all operations in the Production Run are completed, the Put Away action can be executed.
-Put Away is the process of taking products from the production location and putting them into the most appropriate location (retail location, storage location, shop floor location for further production operations).
+When an operation in the production run is completed, any finished products can be received to the output location from the Output tab.
+This is the process of taking finished products from the production location and putting them into the most appropriate location (demand location, components location, shop floor location for further production operations).

-- Go to the Put Away tab of the Production Run.
+- Go to the Output tab of the production run.

-- When all products are put away, the Production Order gets the Completed status.
+- When all finished products are received to the output location, the production order gets the Completed status.

-NOTE: Put Away for Production Orders based on semi-finished components should be executed only to the Shop floor location of the parent Production Order or warehouse connected to the Shop floor location.
+NOTE: Output location for semi-finished components should be the Shop floor location of the parent production order or components location connected to the Shop floor location.